kylelin12/Java2/Priority Queue and heaps/README.md

 ###Heap implementation
 Heaps can be implemented by using an ArrayList where the root of the heap is at index 0 and the children of the parent at index i reside at indices 2i + 1 (left child) and 2i + 2 (right child).

+###Heap Insertion Algorithm
+Assumes the minimum value is at the root.

+Steps to add v from the heap:
+1. add v as a leaf.
+(Make sure the tree is complete.)
+2. If v is at the root or is greater than or equal to its parent then STOP.
+3. Otherwise, swap v with its parent.
+4. Go to step 2.